The co-op bookstore for avid readers

 Stephen King

-The acclaimed #1 New York Times bestseller from Stephen King--a frightening suspense novel about a young girl who becomes lost in the woods as night falls.
+The acclaimed #1 New York Times bestseller from Stephen King.
+A uniquely frightening thriller about a young girl lost in the woods as night falls, with only the voice of her beloved Red Sox relief pitcher to sustain her and help her survive--maybe.

 Book Details